 As you begin planning your bedtime routine, there are three main categories to which you will attend: organization for the day ahead, the standard nighttime hygiene stuff – washing face, brushing teeth etc., and time for mental unwinding.
 If your routine touches on all three of these components, you’re well on your way to a restful night of sleep.

 Start with organization

 Organization is especially important in a bedtime routine.
-If you’re like me, and have trouble sleeping due to worrying about the next day’s events, night time organization is for you.
+If you’re like me and you have trouble sleeping due to worrying about the next day’s events, then nighttime organization is for you.
 It is also a critical component for those of us who prefer a stress-free morning to a mad dash out the door.

 Can you relate to either of these?
 If so, read on!